 When your limited company earns a profit, you have the choice of either reinvesting the profits back into the company or distributing them to shareholders in the form of dividends.
 As the owner and manager of your limited company, you are considered a shareholder and can pay yourself a dividend.

 Opting to pay yourself in dividends can be a tax-efficient way to withdraw money from your company since personal taxes on dividends are typically lower.
 By combining dividend payments with a salary, you can further optimize your tax efficiency.

 What is the maximum you can take in salary and dividends without paying Higher Rate tax?

 The maximum you can take in salary and dividends without paying Higher Rate tax in the UK depends on your personal circumstances and tax year.
 For the 2022/23 tax year, you can take a salary of up to £50,270 and still stay within the basic rate tax threshold.
-In addition, you can take up to £2,000 in dividends tax-free, and any dividends over this amount will be taxed at 7.5% for basic rate taxpayers.
+You can receive up to £2,000 in dividends tax-free.
+Dividends exceeding this limit face a 7.5% tax for basic rate taxpayers.

-To stay below the Higher Rate tax threshold, which is currently set at £50,270 for the 2022/23 tax year, you would need to ensure that your total income from salary and dividends does not exceed this amount.
+To remain below the Higher Rate tax threshold for the 2022/23 tax year, set at £50,270, ensure your combined salary and dividend income stays below this limit.
 If your income does exceed this threshold, you will be subject to the Higher Rate tax of 40% on the excess amount.
 However, it’s important to note that tax rules and rates can change over time, so it’s always advisable to seek professional advice from a tax expert.

 Dividend Tax Rates for the 2023/24 tax year and the previous 3 tax years